Rick Blangiardi: Television career

 Needing more income to raise his family, Blangiardi left football to work in television.
 He worked at KGMB from 1977 to 1984.
 He was vice president and general manager of KIKU (now KHNL) from 1984 to 1989.
 Blangiardi left Hawaii to become the general manager of KING-TV in Seattle in October 1989.
 He was fired in February 1992, when the station was sold to new owners.
 CBS hired him as vice president of new business in June 1992.

 In 1993, he became vice president and general manager at KPIX-TV in San Francisco.
 He was hired as president of River City Broadcasting in St. Louis in 1994, and after its sale to Sinclair Broadcast Group, became the chief executive officer of the Premier Horse Network in 1997.
 He worked as chief operating officer and managing director of the talent firm Brad Marks International in 1999, and was hired that year by Telemundo to oversee its eight affiliates.

 In 2002, Blangiardi returned to Hawaii as the senior vice president and general manager of KHON-TV and KGMB.
 He left KHON in 2006 when Emmis Communications sold the station.
-After the 2008 recession, Blangiardi led the consolidation of KGMB and KHNL into Hawaii News Now.
+After the Great Recession, Blangiardi led the consolidation of KGMB and KHNL into Hawaii News Now.